PSO-Guided Construction of MRD Codes for Rank Metrics

 Abstract

-Maximum Rank‑Distance (MRD) codes are a class of optimal error-correcting codes that achieve the Singleton-like bound for rank metric, making them invaluable in applications such as network coding, cryptography, and distributed storage.
+Maximum Rank-Distance (MRD) codes are a class of optimal error-correcting codes that achieve the Singleton-like bound for rank metric, making them invaluable in applications such as network coding, cryptography, and distributed storage.
 While algebraic constructions of MRD codes (e.g., Gabidulin codes) are well-studied for specific parameters, a comprehensive theory for their existence and structure over arbitrary finite fields remains an open challenge.
-This paper introduces a computational optimization framework for constructing MRD codes using Particle Swarm Optimization (PSO), a bio-inspired metaheuristic algorithm adept at navigating high-dimensional, non-linear search spaces.
-Unlike traditional algebraic methods, our approach does not rely on prescribed algebraic structures; instead, it systematically explores the space of possible generator matrices to identify MRD configurations—particularly in cases where theoretical constructions are unknown.
-Key contributions include: (1) a tailored PSO formulation that encodes rank-metric constraints into the optimization process, ensuring feasible code candidates; (2) empirical evidence supporting the existence of MRD codes beyond classical families, with analysis of their properties; and (3) an open-source Python toolkit for MRD code discovery, enabling reproducibility and extension to other code parameters.
-Our experiments demonstrate the efficacy of PSO in identifying MRD codes with novel parameters, bridging gaps in the algebraic literature.
-The proposed method not only complements theoretical approaches but also opens avenues for machine learning-aided code design in future research.
+Recent advances have expanded MRD research to include twisted, scattered, convolutional, and machine-learning-aided approaches, yet many parameter regimes remain unexplored.
+This paper introduces a computational optimization framework for constructing MRD codes using Particle Swarm Optimization (PSO), a bio-inspired metaheuristic algorithm adept at navigating high-dimensional, non-linear, and discrete search spaces.
+Unlike traditional algebraic methods, our approach does not rely on prescribed algebraic structures; instead, it systematically explores the space of possible generator matrices to identify MRD configurations, particularly in cases where theoretical constructions are unknown.
+Key contributions include: (1) a tailored finite-field PSO formulation that encodes rank-metric constraints into the optimization process, with explicit parameter control to address convergence speed and global optimality; (2) a theoretical analysis of the adaptability of PSO to MRD construction in complex search landscapes, supported by experiments demonstrating its ability to find codes beyond classical families; and (3) an open-source Python toolkit for MRD code discovery, enabling full reproducibility and extension to other rank-metric scenarios.
+The proposed method complements established theory while opening new avenues for hybrid metaheuristic–algebraic and machine learning–aided MRD code construction.

 Article activity feed